JustRayCB/r-trees/README.md

 - Cannot upload shp and dbf file to github from belgium_sectors event while using git-lfs, here is the link to the [entire folder](https://statbel.fgov.be/fr/open-data/secteurs-statistiques-2022)

+- For some values of MAX_CHILDREN and MIN_CHILDREN the program does not work

 ## Contributors